jeremychone/rust-rpc-router/doc/README.md

     Ok(())
 }
 ```

 ## Conclusion

 `rpc-router` provides a flexible and type-safe foundation for building JSON-RPC services in Rust.
 By leveraging traits (`FromResources`, `IntoParams`, `IntoHandlerError`) and derive macros (`RpcResource`, `RpcParams`, `RpcHandlerError`), you can define handlers, manage dependencies, and handle errors with minimal boilerplate, keeping your focus on the application logic.
-The separation between router/handler errors (`rpc_router::Error`, `HandlerError`) and application errors (`AppError`), along with the type-safe `RpcId`, allows for robust, structured error handling within the framework and easy access to your specific error types when needed.
+The separation between router/handler errors (`rpc_router::Error`, `HandlerError`) and application errors (`AppError`), along with the type-safe `RpcId` and validated `RpcRequest`, allows for robust, structured error handling within the framework and easy access to your specific error types when needed.